moondance-labs/tanssi-docs/builders/manage/sudo/sudo.md

 [Sudo](https://paritytech.github.io/polkadot-sdk/master/pallet_sudo/index.html){target=\_blank} is a module that enables privileged runtime calls to be dispatched when called from the Sudo account.
 Sudo is sometimes colloquially referred to as a superuser or god-like account.
 There can only be a single Sudo account at a time.
 However, the Sudo keys can be rotated to give Sudo privileges to a new account.

-All Tanssi Appchains come with the Sudo pallet by default, and you're required to designate an account as the Sudo address when launching your Appchain.
+All Tanssi appchains come with the Sudo pallet by default, and you're required to designate an account as the Sudo address when launching your appchain.
 This enables you to perform privileged actions to manage your chain, such as upgrading your runtime or minting new native tokens.
-While the Sudo pallet is required to launch your Tanssi Appchain on the TestNet, you can decommission the Sudo pallet and transition to decentralized governance after the MainNet launch.
+While the Sudo pallet is required to launch your Tanssi appchain on the TestNet, you can decommission the Sudo pallet and transition to decentralized governance after the MainNet launch.

 In the following guide, you'll learn how to view the current Sudo account for your appchain and how to change it, alongside importing it into Polkadot.js Apps.
 There are similar guides in this section explaining how to use the Sudo account to perform privileged actions, such as [upgrading your runtime](/builders/manage/sudo/upgrade/){target=\_blank} and [minting native tokens](/builders/manage/sudo/minting/){target=\_blank}.